Cathedral State Park

 We hopped out of the car onto the waterlogged ground.
 The air was cool and very humid, and it felt wonderful on my face after an hour’s drive there.
 I grabbed a water bottle, and we hit the trail.
 It was not raining, but there was so much moisture in the air that we immediately started to get wet.
 Plus, marble-sized water droplets started pelting us as the wind blew them off the trees.

 The trails were well-marked through the dense forest.
 That morning, we decided to hike the red-blazed Cathedral Trail, which, at 1.1 miles, is the longest in the park.
 The hike was pleasant but very wet.
-There are were several small bridges crossing the Rhine Creek along the way.
+There are several small bridges crossing the Rhine Creek along the way.
 As we got back close to the car, we decided to check out the Giant Hemlock Trail.
 This trail is only about a quarter mile long but is the most spectacular in the park.
-The trail weaves through some of Catheral’s largest hemlock trees.
+The trail weaves through some of Cathedral’s largest hemlock trees.

 After the hike, we headed back to the truck, a little wet but certainly satisfied with the stop.
 I would highly recommend making time for a short hike through Cathedral State Park if you are in the area.